JohnLavender474/Elive-Meal-Service-API/README.md

 ---

+### QUICK NOTE

+JAR file included in head directory.

+To run test suite (prints test inputs and outputs to console and then exits), run:

+` java -jar Fast-Meal-Service-API.jar test `

+To run command-line ui app, run:

+` java -jar Fast-Meal-Service-API.jar `

+More info about these options further below.

 ### WHAT IS THIS PROJECT?

 This project was written in the span of two days (over the weekend of October 22, 2022) as part of the